BIRDSgroup/RCD/manuscript_figures.md

 S3 Fig: gtex_result.R - meqtl.cit.ecit()

-allworkflow.gtex.withintissue.R has the code to generate the intermediary files required for the analysis of Skeletal muscle tissue data.

 S4 Fig: The entire network obtained by running allworkflow.gtex.withintissue.R script is saved in cytoscape.muscle.txt and then visualized using the cytoscape tool.

+allworkflow.gtex.withintissue.R has the code to preprocess and generate the intermediary files required for the analysis of Skeletal muscle tissue data.